Thread- and exception aware, lazy-looking synchronization with timeouts - extending srfi-45.

 Returns a promise, a delayed evaluation of EXPRESSION.
 The evaluation of expression is ordered from another thread in a threadpool.
 PROMISE will cache exceptions returned by EXPRSSION.

 If the PROMISE was created by lazy-future and the thread is not yet started, start it.
 Returns #t if the thread was started only now, otherwise returns #f.

-This is equivalent to (but may be more efficiently implemented than)
+This is equivalent to (but more efficiently implemented)